bhnord/activities/README.md

 Celebrate and re-live the magic of the marathon at the Mile 27 Post-Race Party presented by Samuel Adams!
 <a href="https://www.baa.org/races/boston-marathon/enter/mile-27-boston-marathon-post-race-celebration" target="_blank">info link</a>

+### Marathon Monday Party

+**04/21 12:00PM - 04/21 05:00PM @ Time Out Market Boston**
+Get ready to keep the marathon vibes going strong at Time Out Market Boston's post-Marathon Monday bash!
+<a href="https://www.eventbrite.com/e/marathon-monday-party-tickets-1280838425209" target="_blank">info link</a>

 ### Marathon Afterparty at Sam Adams

 **04/21 04:00PM - 04/21 07:00PM @ Samuel Adams Boston Brewery**
 Raise a pint of 26.2 Brew to all the runners that logged 26.
 <a href="https://www.eventbrite.com/e/marathon-afterparty-at-sam-adams-tickets-1294925760809" target="_blank">info link</a>

-### Marathon Monday Party
+# Tuesday, April 22, 2025

+### Cisco Brewers Seaport Popup 2025

+**04/18 04:00PM - 10/13 11:00PM @ Cisco Brewers Seaport**
+Cisco Brewers Seaport is open April 18, 2025 until October 13, 2025.
+<a href="https://www.ciscobrewers.com/" target="_blank">info link</a>

+### Boston Public Garden Swan Boats

-**04/21 12:00PM - 04/21 05:00PM @ Time Out Market Boston**
+**04/19 10:00AM - 09/01 05:00PM @ Boston Public Garden**
-Get ready to keep the marathon vibes going strong at Time Out Market Boston's post-Marathon Monday bash!
+Opening Day: Saturday, April 19, 2025 at 10amThe Swan Boats are a fleet of pontoon pleasure boats which operate in a pond in the Public Garden in Boston, Massachusetts.
+<a href="https://swanboats.com/take-a-ride/" target="_blank">info link</a>

+### The Plugged In Band at the JFK Library

+**04/22 10:30AM - 04/22 11:30AM @ John F. Kennedy Presidential Library and Museum**
+Join us for a free musical performance by students with and without disabilities, including musical favorites for all ages!
-<a href="https://www.eventbrite.com/e/marathon-monday-party-tickets-1280838425209" target="_blank">info link</a>
+<a href="https://" target="_blank">info link</a>